 All in all, my JC was like a breeding ground for energy vampires.
 I was quite a positive person, so I would constantly try to uplift my friends.
 However, many times I felt like I was going up against a tidal wave.
 I found it hard to influence my friends with positive thinking, because many preferred to stick with their way of thought.
 It didn’t help that the jaded teachers would often offset my words with negative sweeping judgments about us and the school.

 On a side note, I remember my then-principal was a really positive and passionate man who had great visions for the school.
 He was actually the reason why I decided to enter that particular JC, rather than others.
-I really respected him for his idealism and commitment. 😀 In retrospect, he probably faced huge difficulties in leading the school toward his visions.
+I really respected him for his idealism and commitment. :D In retrospect, he probably faced huge difficulties in leading the school toward his visions.

-How to Deal with Energy Vampires
+How To Deal With Energy Vampires

 While unpleasant, my experience with energy vampires have taught me how to deal with them.
 If you’re facing energy vampires today, here are eight helping points: